Violence Jack: Violence Jack: Harem Bomber

 A few of the story arcs of the manga were adapted into OVA format.
 The first OVA, called Violence Jack: Harem Bomber (バイオレンスジャック　ハーレムボンバー, Baiorensu Jakku: Hāremu Bonbā), also referred to in some translations as Harlem Bomber, was released in June 1986 (some sources place the release date on June 21, 1986, although others place the release date on June 5, 1986).

 A comet strikes Earth, severely damaging the Kantō region.
 Volcanoes erupt and huge earthquakes are unleashed, reducing many cities to rubble and killing thousands of people.
 In this time of weakness, a ruthless man known as the Slum King took control of the Kantō Plain by brute force and rules it with an iron fist.
 However, in the middle of a trek across the land with his great forces at his side, he encounters a mighty beast-like man wearing a battered green jacket and a yellow ascot who slaughters his men and then targets the Slum King himself.
 They clash, but their fight is interrupted by a sudden massive tsunami that separates the two.

 The Slum King survives the wave and returns to his immense fortress where he tells his men that no one can dare oppose him and be permitted to live.
 With that said, he promptly orders his men to find and kill Violence Jack, the man whom he confronted before.

 Shortly afterwards, a young woman named Mari is captured by the Slum King's army and sent to a sex camp.
 Her boyfriend, Ken'ichi, rescues her with the help of Violence Jack.

 Before Jack, Ken'ichi and Mari can escape, Harem Bomber arrives and challenges Jack to a fight.
-With great difficulty, Jack manages to defeat Harem Bomber, but at the price of the life of Ken'ichi, who is killed when he is hurled out a helicopter which Jack used to subdue the Harem Bomber.
+With great difficulty, Jack manages to defeat Harem Bomber, but at the price of the life of Ken'ichi, who is accidentally killed when Jack swings his helicopter into the Harem Bomber, launching him from the vehicle and causing him to fall to his death.

 Mari awakens among the ruins, and looks up to see Jack taking the form of a gigantic golden bird, who flies away with Mari following him on foot.